MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 ### Installing Node-RED integrations
+Node-RED is an awesome node-based programming environment we can use inside Home Assistant to expand its functionality.

 2. Install the base Node-RED add-on for HA by clicking "Supervisor" > "Add-on Store" then search for "Node-RED" and follow the installation guide.
 3. If you haven't got it already, install and configure HACS using the [guide](https://hacs.xyz/docs/installation/prerequisites).
 4. Click on the HACS tab in the left menu and search for "Node-RED".
 We're now installing an extra integration of Node-RED so we can create entities.